hendricksonsarahl/voluntr/CONTRIBUTING.md

 * Increment the **major version number** when you significantly overhaul the user interface, or rewrite all internals.
 E.g.: “Toolbars use too much screen estate.
 The UI is now provided through touch gestures only” – such a change would break existing workflows.

+Note that incrementing the minor or major version numbers will reset the numbers that follow to 0.

+For example:
+If our version is 0.3.0 and patch #25 is added, our version number changes from 0.3.0 -> 0.3.1.
+Once minor update #28 is added, the version number changes from 0.3.1 -> 0.4.0.

 ## Code of Conduct